Learn how to paint butterflies with this fun and easy symmetry method. A perfect process art activity for kids of all ages!

 - Cut paper butterflies

 First, cut your paper into a butterfly shape.
 Fold your paper in half, then use the scissors to cut out a half butterfly, with the body along the fold.
-You can draw and cut your butterfly shape freehand or use a template.

 Pour small amounts of tempera paint into cups and add a spoon to each cup.
 You can also mix your colors until you have the perfect assortment of colors to create your butterfly paintings.